meldonization/depdf/README.md

 ![](https://img.shields.io/pypi/v/depdf)
 ![](https://img.shields.io/github/license/meldonization/depdf)

 An ultimate pdf file disintegration tool.
 DePDF is designed to extract tables and paragraphs into structured markup language [eg. html] from embedding pdf pages.
-You can also use it to convert page/pdf to html.
+You can also use it to convert pdf page or pdf to html.

 Built on top of [`pdfplumber`](https://github.com/jsvine/pdfplumber)